chriselderer/expandable-recycler-view/README.md

 ### 4. Changing expansion state

 To change expansion state of a specific section call one of the four provided methods.
+You must call these methods yourself as ExpandableRecyclerViewAdapter does not do it automatically.
+It is recommended to change expansion state in respnse to a touch event (described above).

 ```java
 setExpansionStateMinimized(int sectionIndex);